JacksonAllan/Verstable/README.md

 ## Installation

-Just download `verstable.h` and place it in your project's directory or your shared header directory.
+Just [download](verstable.h?raw=1) `verstable.h` and place it in your project's directory or your common header directory.

 ## Example